 How long is your warranty?

 We have a standard 2 year warranty on our products.
 This covers "defects in materials and workmanship under normal use and service".
 We stand by our products and our customers, and will repair or replace items as fast as we can.
+Please see our full warranty statement on our Terms & Conditions page.

 What do I need to do to send my unit back for evaluation?